jmouel/socialnamegame/README.md

 #### Why does your _________ (code/architecture/approach/ux/ui/hairdo) suck so much?
 This is just sample code for a Dreamforce session, not a production app.
 Sorry to disappoint.
 If you have improvements, feel free to create a pull request and I'll review it.

+#### Why does the app suck hard in ________ (Firefox/IE/Opera)?
+I only had time to test on Chrome.
+See above.

 #### Can I play the game without following all of these gosh darn instructions?
 Yes.
 Visit <https://www.socialnamegame.com>.
 It's hosted on Heroku.

-#### Why does the app suck hard in ________ (Firefox/IE/Opera)?
-I only had time to test on Chrome.
-See above.
+#### Why aren't there instructions for _________ (Windows/Linux/OS2/BeOS/AmigaOS)?
+I primarily use a Mac.
+If you want to write instructions for another OS, I'll add them to this readme.

 #### Why do you only load 500 contacts at most?
-Because Heroku limits requests to 30 seconds, and a lot of social APIs are slow.
+Because Heroku limits requests to 30 seconds, the app is hosted on Heroku, and a lot of social APIs are slow.
 An alternative is to load more contacts incrementally, per user web request, but I ran out of time/energy.

 #### Why didn't you use _________ (resque/sidekiq/other async gem) to import the social contacts in the background?
 Because Heroku workers cost money, and I'm cheap.